MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 In some cases, using a log scale for the histogram may show clusters that are difficult to distinguish.
 To activate the log scale click on :guilabel:`Advanced settings` :guilabel:`Log scale`.

-You can select multiple targets at once by holding shift when outlining points.
+You can select multiple targets at once by holding :kbd:`Shift` when outlining points.

 .. admonition:: **Improved centering**